-override_aberrations(aberrations_path)
+lock_aberrations(aberration_path)

 This function loads user provided aberrations from a file and locks this instrument to only use the provided aberrations (even if the filter or mode change).

-To release the lock and load the default aberrations, use the reset_override_aberrations function.
-To load new user provided aberrations, simply call this function with the new path.
+To release the lock and load the default aberrations, use unlock_aberrations().
+To load new user provided aberrations, call this function with the new path.